andrewjlavoie/Predictive-Maintenance-with-MongoDB/README.md

 - **Data storage**: MongoDB is a highly scalable, high-performance NoSQL database that supports flexible data storage in JSON-like documents.
 This flexibility allows for easy storage and retrieval of time series data, such as sensor readings, without the need for complex schema changes.
 - **Time series collections**: MongoDB provides dedicated support for time series data through time series collections.
 These collections are optimized for insert-heavy workloads and enable efficient storage, querying, and analysis of time series data.
-- **PyMongoArrow**:

-pymongoarrow offers several advantages over using $project with the aggregate() function in pymongo when building a DataFrame:
+- **PyMongoArrow**: Pymongoarrow offers several advantages over using $project with the aggregate() function in pymongo when building a DataFrame:

     Performance: pymongoarrow can significantly improve the performance of transferring data from MongoDB to pandas by using the Apache Arrow format.
 Apache Arrow is a high-performance in-memory data format optimized for analytical processing.
 It minimizes the need for data serialization and deserialization, allowing for much faster data transfer between MongoDB and pandas.